History of the Sterling and Gene Munro Public Service Fellowship

-Made possible through the support of the Henry M. Jackson Foundation, the Fellowship is named for S. Sterling Munro, Jr., the former top aide to the late Senator Henry M. “Scoop” Jackson and Administrator of the Bonneville Power Administration, and his wife, Gene, a lifelong public service advocate.
+Made possible through the support of the Henry M. Jackson Foundation, the Fellowship was originally named for S. Sterling Munro, Jr., the former top aide to the late Senator Henry M. “Scoop” Jackson and Administrator of the Bonneville Power Administration, and his wife, Gene, a lifelong public service advocate.
+The Fellowship is now named the Jackson Munro Public Service Fellowship to honor the legacy of both Senator Jackson and the work of Sterling and Gene Munro.

 During his 25 years of public service to Washington State and the nation, Sterling Munro was extensively involved in natural resources legislation, playing an instrumental role in creating the North Cascades National Park, and contributing to the passage of the National Environmental Policy Act, the National Environmental Protection Act, and the Youth Conservation Corps Act.
 Munro also served on the board of directors of the Henry M. Jackson foundation and the board of trustees of Central Washington University.
 He also served as Vice President of John Nuveen Investments.